nuxeo-archives/org.eclipse.ecr/README.md

 or Record Management applications, Web Content Management applications, or simply business-specific applications.

+You can read more about on http://www.eclipse.org/proposals/rt.ecr/

 ## How to build and run

 This project is build using maven tycho.
 The only requirement is to use the 3.0.3 version of maven.
-For building the p2 repository you just have to invoke the build using the following command line:
+We used to isolate the tycho build from others using a dedicated local m2 repository.
+For building the p2 repository you have to invoke the following command line:

-    $ mvn -f build/pom.xml clean install
+    $ mvn -f build/pom.xml -Dmaven.repo.local=xxx clean install

-The repository built is located in `repository/target/repository`.
+The repository built is located in `build/repository/target/repository`.
 At this stage, you're able to load ECR in eclipse.
 Start by configuring your target platform, adding the directory as an update locations and selecting the Eclipse ECR category.